CraneSoftwrights/revenge/en/build.md

 Tip jar: [`https://paypal.me/CraneSoftwrights`](https://paypal.me/CraneSoftwrights)
 Browser pages: [`https://cranesoftwrights.github.io/revenge/en/burn.md.html`](https://cranesoftwrights.github.io/revenge/en/burn.md.html)

-In [this `burn/` directory](../burn) are all of the burn files created by the tools found in the [`../build`](build.md) directory.
+In [this `burn/` directory](../burn) you will find all the burn files created by the tools found in the [`../build`](build.md) directory.

 ## 1. Creating the burn files

 ### 1.1 Pushing the SVG changes in the repository

-Having made all the desired changes to the SVG, the act of adding, committing, and pushing these changes to the GitHub repository triggers the creation of all of the burn and print files associated with the new SVG.
+Having made all the desired changes to the SVG, adding, committing, and pushing these changes to the GitHub repository triggers the creation of all of the burn and print files associated with the new SVG.

 These burn files are available in a ZIP associated with the GitHub action triggered by the push.
-The burn files are not maintained in the committed repository files.
+The burn files are not stored in the repository itself.

 When the changes are made in the develop, qa, or main branches, a release ZIP also is created and found through links on the repository home page to [`releases/`](../releases).

 ### 1.2 Pulling the PNG preview changes from the repository

-It is important to pull from the GitHub repository immediately to update your local repository with the PNG preview files in [`burn/png/`](../burn/png) created during the process.
+It is important to pull from the GitHub repository after the push actions have been completed to update your local repository with the PNG preview files in [`burn/png/`](../burn/png) created during the process.

 ## 2. Burning assemblies

 ### 2.1 Single boards - SBF, SBFx, and SBB

-These patterns are intended to be burned front (SBF and SBFx) and back (SBB) on a single board.
+These patterns are intended to be burned on the front (SBF and SBFx) and back (SBB) on a single board.
 The pattern on the back is shrunk to fit within the holes that come through from the front.

 The SBFx board does not have peg holes, but does have pilot marks for 1/8" bits, or whatever size is needed for the pegs that are being used.